Reading time: around 5-10 minutes

 This is the most important when it comes to money.
 Actually cultivating relationships is something you cannot rush.
 The most important relationships you need to build are ones with admissions and potential professors.
 They may be able to give you the inside track on funding at that particular institution, assistantship opportunities, or other sources of money!

-- (Optional) Seek research or extra-curricular activities with a professor of the program (or in the program) you are interested in around your sophomore year (if still applicable to you).
+- (Optional) Seek research or extra-curricular activities in the program or with a professor of the program you are interested in around your sophomore year (if still applicable to you).
 You can even try at the beginning of your junior year.

 - Reach out to admissions to ask them about internal funding and other deadlines.